Assisted Living vs. Nursing Home Care: How They Differ

 - Sometimes provide a little less freedom when it comes to decorating

 - Tend to offer less recreational space

-- Serve about 88 residents each day, on average1
+- Serve about 88 residents each day, on average, according to CDC

 In both types of facilities, the staff are usually trained to value residents' privacy and knock before entering shared or private rooms.
 And, although it is still relatively uncommon, some assisted living facilities allow their residents to have pets.
 Even a few nursing homes around the country now allow certain kinds of residents to have easy-to-care-for pets.

 Needing or wanting some level of personal care assistance is generally the main factor that drives seniors or their families to explore assisted living and nursing home options.
 But the care-based services that are offered in each type of facility can vary greatly.
 So, what is the difference between assisted living and nursing home care?